younessoub/projet_M207/README.md

 	Reactive Forwarding (org.onosproject.fwd)

-## - Create a custom ubuntu vm using the Dockerfile
+## - Create a custom ubuntu vm image using the Dockerfile
 	sudo docker build -t ubuntuvm .

 ## - Access the containernet container and create a new python file